top of page

 First Solar: A different solar panel company.

-First Solar differentiates itself from other major solar companies by producing thin film solar panels, whereas the other major companies manufacture silicon solar panels.
-At the same time, we can expect a significant increase in investment in renewable energy moving forward.
+First Solar differentiates itself from other major solar companies by producing thin-film solar panels, while the other major companies manufacture silicon solar panels.
+At the same time, we can expect a significant increase in investment in renewable energy in the future.
 Does this mean that First Solar is an interesting investment opportunity?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.